Suriya-Gurumoorthi/MLPlayground/README.md

 ### Model

-We used aDecision Tree and Random Forest for this project.
+We used Decision Tree and Random Forest for this project.
 The model was implemented using the scikit-learn library.<br>
 Also try to use `GridSearchCV` or `RandomizedSearchCV` for hyperparameter Tuning.
-This would really help you to achieve optimal model.
+This would really help you to achieve optimal model.<br><br>
+The model was trained using 80% of the labeled data and evaluated on the remaining 20%.

+### Results

+After training the model, we achieved an accuracy value of `63%` and `85%` on the test set on `Decision Tree` and `Random Forest` respectively.
+I have concluded Random Forest Classifier indicating a good fit to the data.
+The predictions made by the model were also visually compared to the true values.